Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Many hospitals have a specialized burn unit or center and some facilities are designated solely for the rehabilitation of burn patients.
 Burn patients need the highly specialized services of medical professionals who work together on a multidisciplinary team, including the following:

 Infectious disease specialists

 Rehabilitation nurses who specialize in burn care

 Burn rehabilitation starts during the acute treatment phase and may last days to months to years, depending on the extent of the burn.
 Rehab is designed to meet each person's specific needs; therefore, each program is different.
-The goals of a burn rehabilitation program include helping the patient return to the highest level of function and independence possible, while improving the overall quality of life -- physically, emotionally, and socially.
+The goals of a burn rehab program include helping the person return to the highest level of function and independence possible, while improving the overall quality of life -- physically, emotionally, and socially.

 To help reach these goals, burn rehab programs may include: